lisalindqvist95/proj5_frontend/README.md

 Log out function does not work
 At first there was a bug which made it possible to log in but not out.
 This was fixed by rewriting some of the code for that function so the bug was probobly due to a spelling mistake.

+Pin does not work
+The pinning function did not work and resulted in a Error 500 message.
+This was resolved when the model was rewritten in the API, the issue was most likely due to a spelling mistake.

 ### Unfixed bugs